Liammmmmmmm/42-FdF/README.md

 With all these elements combined, the generated maps look great!
 Each **seed** produces a unique world, and running the program twice with the same seed will generate **exactly the same map**.

 ![Map example](img/map-example.png)

+If you want to see more in a video demo, [here you can](https://youtu.be/T4Wj9XFwBCA?si=xbZFg1VwfcrK1Nz8)

 ## Conclusion